-- Non-passing grade indicating failure to meet minimum requirements as defined by the instructor in the syllabus earned as a result of some or all of the following: non-passing examination scores, inaccurate, incomplete or late assignments, failure to cope with abstract ideas, inadequate mastery of pertinent skills, and repeated absence from class. - Example 2 is a second in a
+- Non-passing grade indicating failure to meet minimum requirements as defined by the instructor in the syllabus earned as a result of some or all of the following: non-passing examination scores, inaccurate, incomplete or late assignments, failure to cope with abstract ideas, inadequate mastery of pertinent skills, and repeated absence from class. - Eaculty must record the last date attended for students that earn an F.